talentdeficit/jsx/README.markdown

 json has no official comments but some parsers allow c style comments. this flag allows comments (both `// ...` and `/* ... */` style) anywhere whitespace is allowed

-#### `json_escape` ####
+#### `escaped_strings` ####

-by default, both the encoder and decoder return strings as utf8 binaries appropriate for use in erlang. escape sequences that were present in decoded terms are converted into the appropriate codepoint and encoded terms are unaltered. this flag escapes strings for output in json, removing control codes and replacing them with the appropriate escapes
+by default, both the encoder and decoder return strings as utf8 binaries appropriate for use in erlang. escape sequences that were present in decoded terms are converted into the appropriate codepoint and encoded terms are unaltered. this flag escapes strings as if for output in json, removing control codes and problematic codepoints and replacing them with the appropriate escapes

 #### `dirty_strings` ####

 json escaping is lossy, it mutates the json string and repeated application can result in unwanted behaviour. if your strings are already escaped (or you'd like to force invalid strings into "json") use this flag to bypass escaping

-#### `ignore_bad_escapes` ####
+#### `ignored_bad_escapes` ####

-during decoding, ignore unrecognized escape sequences and leave them as is in the stream
+during decoding, ignore unrecognized escape sequences and leave them as is in the stream. note that if you combine this option with `escaped_strings` the escape character itself will be escaped

+#### `explicit_end` ####

+this option treats all exhausted inputs as incomplete, as explained below. the parser will not attempt to return a final state until the function is called with the value `end_stream`

 #### `relax` ####

-relax is a synonym for `[loose_unicode, single_quotes, comments, ignore_bad_escapes]`
+relax is a synonym for `[replaced_bad_utf8, single_quoted_strings, comments, ignored_bad_escapes]` for what you don't care how janky and awful your json input is, you just want the parser to do the best it can

 ### <a name="incompletes">incomplete input</a> ###